ankitakanitkar/zip_generator/README.md

     $ gem install zip_generator

 ## Usage
+Zip generatoris a small customization added on top of ruby zip.
 Helps to create a zip file from array of files.
 Files should be in specific format : {name: "File Name" , data: "File Content"}

 TODO: Extend funtinality for various formats.